 Free parking in the Geelong CBD

-Free casual on-street parking in central Geelong's two-hour zones will run until 31 December 2020.
+Free casual on-street parking in central Geelong will run until 31 December 2020.

 Time limits will still be in place to encourage turnover in these parking spaces and ensure convenient access by shoppers and visitors to central Geelong.
 This will make it easier for people to park in central Geelong to access essential services.